BloomGameStudio/PlayerService/README.md

 **How to setup private multiplayer**

 1. Create a Player in the DB.
-More Resources than the below example are available either in the docs folder or in this Readme.
+More Ressources than the below example are availabe either in the docs folder or in this Readme.

     - #### **How To Create a Player:**